tsmanz/valetudo-mapper/README.md

 Just run this via `npm start` on a host with enough resources.
 There's also a dockerfile and automated builds available on [Docker Hub](https://hub.docker.com/r/rand256/valetudo-mapper).

 To override the configuration inside the docker container, map it to `/app/config.json`.
-It looks like this:
+It may look like this:

 ```
 {